-Dyana Winkler and Tina Brown turn rink owners and observes skaters from Los Angeles, Chicago, North Carolina, and beyond as they travel across the US, introduce their kids to the art, muse on its past and future, and, most importantly, skate.
+It's to this present reality that directors Dyana Winkler and Tina Brown turn their cameras.
+United Skates visits black rink owners and observes skaters from Los Angeles, Chicago, North Carolina, and beyond as they travel across the US, introduce their kids to the art, muse on its past and future, and, most importantly, skate.
 This electrifying work is at once a cultural history lesson, an investigation into racial politics, and a beautifully shot performance film." - Brian Gordon, Tribeca Film Festival